Department of Electronic Warfare

 The Department of Electronic Warfare was established in 2015.
 Its first great challenge was to redesign the structure and requirements of the specialisations belonging to the unit.
 Since autumn 2013, students have been admitted to the area: radio-electronic reconnaissance and electronic warfare.
 The ultimate goal of the Department is to train officers to be able to operate the radio-electronic reconnaissance and electronic warfare systems of the Hungarian Defence Forces, to direct and operate maintenance processes and to fulfil medium-level executive positions.

 The students, teachers, and researchers of the Department are active participants – and in many cases the organizers – on/of numerous scientific conferences (for example, in Hungary, we need to mention the “ROBOT WARFARE” conferences and other events of the Hungarian Association of Military Science).
-We are focusing on the ERASMUS+ Program, and using this framework, we are sending and hosting students and professors from different countries (for example, Poland, Slovak Republic, Romania).
+We focus on the ERASMUS+ Program, and use this framework, we send and host students and professors from different countries (for example, Poland, Slovak Republic, Romania).
 Beyond this, we have extensive international relations with other countries and associations.